Skip to main content

 What are the benefits?

 Ankle taping is a popular practice for preventing injuries and maintaining stability in athletic activities.
 It provides support to the ankle joint and ligaments, making them more durable and supportive during quick movements.
 Post-injury stability is another benefit, especially for recovering ankle ligaments.
+Pairing taping with balance and stability training (stretch) helps rebuild the proprioception that a sprained ankle often loses.
 Additionally, it encourages lymphatic flow, reducing swelling and bruising in injured areas.
 Overall, ankle taping is a valuable tool for maintaining stability and preventing injuries in

 Disclaimer